-The State Disability Insurance (SDI) tax rate for the calendar year 2023, which includes Disability Insurance (DI) and Paid Family Leave (PFL), is available on the inside cover of this guide.
-The SDI tax is withheld from all cash and noncash wages paid to each employee in 2023 up to the SDI taxable wage limit.
-Noncash wages include meals and lodging (refer to Values of Meals and Lodging tables on page 11).
-Refer to the NOTE below if you do not withhold SDI from your employees' wages.
+The State Disability Insurance (SDI) tax rate for the calendar year 2025, which includes Disability Insurance (DI) and Paid Family Leave (PFL), is available on the inside cover of this guide.
+The SDI tax is withheld from all cash and noncash wages paid to each employee in 2025.
+Noncash wages include meals and lodging (refer to Meals and Lodging Values on page 11).
+Refer to the Note below if you do not withhold SDI from your employees' wages.